-(2) The annual equity retainer is paid in the form of a director stock award to all non-employee directors of the Company as of December 31st (pro-rated based on the number of month's service) during the first quarter of the year.
+(2) The annual equity retainer is paid in the form of a director stock award to all non-employee directors of the Company as of December 31st (pro-rated based on the number of months service).

 Expenses associated with attending meetings, such as travel costs and meals, are considered integrally and directly related to the performance of their duties as directors, are not considered to be personal benefits or perquisites and are not separately disclosed.
 For further discussion as to compensation philosophy, please see the "Compensation Discussion and Analysis".